Silicon Fingerprint Device Identification

 - Compatible with QUIDDIKEY and BROADKEY for key management

-- Chip identification and authentication
+- Chip identification

 - Semiconductor manufacturing and supply chain management